Huffman Coding

 What is Huffman Coding?

 This data compression method assigns codes to unique pieces of data for transmission.
-The data byte occurring most often is assigned a shorter code whereas the next most occurring byte is assigned a bit longer code.
+The data byte occurring most often is assigned a shorter code whereas the next most occurring byte is assigned a longer code.
 In this way, the whole data is encoded into bytes.

 The two types of encoding methods used by Huffman coding are Static Huffman encoding and Dynamic Huffman encoding.